-Click here for DCR hunting access permit on Wachusett Reservoir watershed management lands
+Click here for the five-year DCR hunting access permit application on Wachusett Reservoir watershed management lands

 ♦ If you have an existing permit for hunting west of I-190 it is still valid until its expiration date and is valid for use in the expanded hunting zone east of I-190.

 ♦ To renew your permit or replace a lost permit, please fill out the application provided in the link above.